tuxisawesome/tuxisawesome.github.io/os.md

 ### 7/30/2023
 There is a new Bubbletea Boy!

-Also, we were stuck in thr hotel for a day.
+Also, we were stuck in the hotel for a day.